 Elementary School (K-5)

 Elementary grades have two self-contained classrooms per grade level – three for full-day kindergarten, first and second grade.
 Each classroom has a lead teacher and an instructional assistant.
 The elementary school curriculum includes Religion, Mathematics, Science, Social Studies, and Language Arts, which encompasses grammar, reading, spelling and phonics.
 The curriculum follows the guidelines of the Diocese of Arlington, available online here.
 Students also receive specialized instruction in Spanish, Art, Computer, Library, Music, Health, and Physical Education.

 Middle School (6-8)

 St. Timothy Catholic School utilizes a middle school model for grades 6-8, preparing the students for the types of courses and academic challenges they will face in high school.
 Students get the opportunity to take control of their courses while fulfilling all required coursework.
 Each student will be assigned an Advisor in 6th grade.

-Each grade level has two homerooms within a departmentalized system.
+Each grade level has two, or (due to tremendous growth) three, homerooms within a departmentalized system.
 Middle school teachers each have a curriculum area of concentration within the core subjects, Math, Science, Social Studies, and Literature, while students to learn from specialists in a particular field of study.